10 plus (10+) Exam – Trinity School – What you need to know

 10+ entry at Trinity School is ideal for bright boys with an enthusiasm for learning, who may have out-grown their current school.

 Applications: For up to date application details and key dates for Trinity School at 10+, click here.

 The deadline for registration is usually in the November of the preceding year – but check the school’s website for the exact date.

-All registered candidates will be invited to sit examinations in English, maths and verbal reasoning early in the January of Year 5.
+All registered candidates will be invited to sit examinations early in the January of Year 5, covering: